MIPACT Study FAQ

 How do I join the study?

-In order to join the study, interested persons who meet the initial eligibility criteria (see Who can participate?) should call (833) 249-9563 Monday-Friday, 8am-5pm, and Saturday 9am-3pm, to schedule an appointment.
+In order to join the study, interested persons who meet the initial eligibility criteria (see Who can participate?) should call (833) 249-9563 Monday 8am-5pm, Tuesday 12pm-5pm, Wednesday and Thursday 8am-1pm, and Friday 12pm-5pm to schedule an appointment.
 Appointments usually to last between one hour (60 minutes) and one and a half hours (90 minutes).

 Is this going to cost me anything?